 It is also desirable to staff the inspection with at least one inspector who has detailed knowledge of the site/plant layout.
 Consideration should be given to using the assigned resident staff or another inspector who has recently served as a resident at the site.
 The SCAs with experience and/or specialized training in safety culture assessment assigned to the team will solely focus on the safety culture activities.
 The number of SCAs will depend on the scope of the NRC graded safety culture assessment activities.

 At least one senior reactor analyst (SRA) should be assigned full time to the team.
-The SRA assigned to this team and other risk experts as appropriate should conduct a detailed assessment of the individual and collective risk associated with findings.
+The SRA assigned to this team and other risk experts as appropriate should conduct a detailed assessment of the individual and collective risk associated with team’s findings.

-The use of contractor support should be considered for conducting aspects of the system design reviews, for help in reviewing the business and strategic plans, and for assistance in completing the safety culture assessment activities.
+The use of contractor support should be considered for conducting aspects of the system design reviews, for help in reviewing the licensee’s business and strategic plans, and for assistance in completing the safety culture assessment activities.
 The statement of work associated with contractor efforts should specifically include provisions for weekend travel for contractors as well as funding for review and concurrence on the final report.

-A team manager should also be designated for the 95003 effort.
+A “team manager” should also be designated for the 95003 effort.
 Ideally, the team manager should be based in the sponsoring region and should be an SES-level manager.
 The role of the team manager is to coordinate important senior management briefings and interface with other Commission offices and external stakeholders as necessary during the conduct of the inspection.
 Additionally, the team manager is responsible for coordinating the acquisition of additional resources as necessary to support the overall effort.

 Qualification Requirements for Safety Culture Assessors (SCAs)